 For more information on transfers, and how to prevent it from occurring in certain cases, see: Restoring Purchases.

 Revenue and pricing data in RevenueCat uses a best-effort approach.
-Stores like the App Store and Google Play don't allow developers to see individual prices for transactions, so RevenueCat infers transaction prices based on the price of the product when it was originally purchased.
+Some stores don't allow developers to see individual prices for transactions, so RevenueCat infers transaction prices based on the price of the product when it was originally purchased.

 If you change prices of your products in App Store Connect or Google Play, revenue data in RevenueCat will be off by a larger margin.
 For this reason, we almost always recommend creating a new product instead.